caroline1103/DQN_Project/README.md

 ## What is Deep Reinforcement Learning?

 Deep Reinforcement learning is a combination of reinforcement learning and deep learning.

-In reinforcement learning, the problem is not supervised, meaning we let the computer explore the environment by itself and only give him a reward signal when he takes a good or bad action.
-We create a map between states and actions to the rewards they lead to
+In reinforcement learning, the problem is not supervised, meaning we let the computer explore the environment by itself and we only give it a reward signal when he takes a good or bad action.

 ### Details on a Markov Decision Process